Mr-flawless/ERP-app/README.md

 👋 Hi, I’m @Mr-flawless
-👀 I’m interested in front end web design and networking hardware architecture 🌱 I’m currently learning web design and fibre optic server architecture 💞️ I’m looking to collaborate on any of the above fields and any other related area 📫 How to reach me;elyonmuyela@gmail.com whatsapp +254 778087693
+👀 I’m passionate in mobile application development using dart language and flutter framework 🌱 I’m currently learning firebase implementation in my flutter project for data storage 💞️ Looking forward to any collaboration or mentorship in flutter and API implementation 📫 My email is elyonmuyela@gmail.com whatsapp +254 778087693

 <!---
 Mr-flawless/Mr-flawless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.